Artexs/Astro-app/.ai/api-plan.md

     {
       "data": [
         {
-          "question": "What is the primary web framework used?", "answer": "Astro is the primary web framework."
+          "question": "What is the capital of France?", "answer": "Paris"
         },
         {
-          "question": "What is React used for?",
+          "question": "What is the formula for water?", "answer": "H2O"
-          "answer": "Building interactive UI components."
         }
       ]
     }
     ```
--   **Success Codes**:
-    -   `200 OK`: Successfully generated flashcards.
+-   **Success Code**: `200 OK`
 -   **Error Codes**:
-    -   `400 Bad Request`: The provided text is outside the 1,000-10,000 word limit.
+    -   `400 Bad Request`: If the text is missing, not a string, or outside the 1,000-10,000 word count limit.
-    -   `401 Unauthorized`: User is not authenticated.
+    -   `401 Unauthorized`: If the user is not authenticated.
-    -   `500 Internal Server Error`: An error occurred with the external AI service.
+    -   `500 Internal Server Error`: If the AI service fails or an unexpected error occurs.

 ---

-### Flashcard Management (CRUD)
+### Flashcard Management

-These endpoints follow standard REST conventions for managing the `flashcards` resource.

-#### Create a Flashcard

--   **HTTP Method**: `POST`
--   **URL Path**: `/api/flashcards`
+#### `POST /api/flashcards`

 -   **Description**: Creates and saves a new flashcard to the user's collection.
 This is called when a user "Accepts" a card during the review process.
-A batch endpoint (`POST /api/flashcards/batch`) is recommended for performance but this single-creation endpoint is the fundamental operation.
 -   **Request Payload**:
     ```json
     {